kylemclaren/qdrant-on-fly/README.md

 ## Having Trouble?

-If you're facing difficulties or have any queries, feel free to create an issue here: https://github.com/kylemclaren/qdrant-on-fly/issues
+If you're facing difficulties or have any queries, feel free to create an issue [here](https://github.com/kylemclaren/qdrant-on-fly/issues).

-Alternatively, you can ask questions at the community page here: https://community.fly.io/
+Alternatively, you can ask questions at the community page [here](https://community.fly.io/).

 ## Contributing